 Terraform Cloud simplifies the overall management of your Terraform workflows, but here are some limitations you should be aware of:

-- Pricing – Terraform Cloud uses a RUM (Resources Under Management) model: the Free tier covers up to 500 managed resources with 1 concurrent run and unlimited users.
-Paid tiers (Essentials, Standard, Premium) are billed per resource-hour, which becomes hard to predict as every security group rule, IAM policy, etc., counts as a billable resource.
+- Pricing – Terraform Cloud uses a RUM (Resources Under Management) model.
+The legacy user-based Free plan reached end-of-life on March 31, 2026.
+Organizations were migrated to the enhanced Free tier (introduced in 2023), which covers up to 500 managed resources with 1 concurrent run and unlimited users.
+Paid tiers (Essentials at $0.10, Standard at $0.47, Premium at $0.99 per resource-month) are billed hourly on peak managed resources, which becomes hard to predict as every security group rule, IAM policy, etc., counts as a billable resource.
 See the official pricing page.

-- Vendor lock-in – In light of all the license changes Hashicorp introduced last year, being restricted to Terraform can result in vendor lock-in,, and switching to other vendors can be cumbersome when you need to do it
+- Vendor lock-in – In light of the BSL license changes HashiCorp introduced in August 2023, being restricted to Terraform can result in vendor lock-in, and switching to other vendors can be cumbersome when you need to do it.

 - Integrations limited to run tasks – Terraform Cloud integrates with some tools, through their run tasks feature, but you cannot integrate with other tools if they are not supported as a run task first.